stanford-rc/globus.stanford.edu/_posts/2024-01-24-google-drive-quotas.md

 title:       Google Drive quotas, and using Globus for Drive migrations
 excerpt:     Future changes to Google Drive quotas will not prevent users from using Globus to transfer data.
 Learn about migrating data from Google Drive with Globus.
 ---
-{% include note.html
+{% include important.html
    content=
-'The information below may be out-of-date.
-Check [Transitioning to a Sustainable Google Workspace](https://uit.stanford.edu/news/transitioning-sustainable-google-workspace) for the latest updates.'
+'The policy information below may be out-of-date.
+Check [Transitioning to a Sustainable Google Workspace](https://uit.stanford.edu/news/university-sets-5-tb-google-workspace-limit) for the latest updates.'
 %}

-On January 23, University IT posted the news article [Transitioning to a Sustainable Google Workspace](https://uit.stanford.edu/news/transitioning-sustainable-google-workspace).
+On January 23, 2024, University IT posted the news article [Transitioning to a Sustainable Google Workspace](https://uit.stanford.edu/news/transitioning-sustainable-google-workspace).
 The article talks about changes coming to Stanford Google Drive.
 At a glance, the changes are…

-* A 50 GB storage limit will be applied to My Drive and each shared drive.
+* ~~A 50 GB storage limit will be applied to My Drive and each shared drive~~.

-* Starting ~~Sept.
-1, 2024~~, the storage limit will be enforced for drives with more than 500 GB.
+* ~~Starting Sept.
+1, 2024, the storage limit will be enforced for drives with more than 500 GB~~.
-  ***Updated Aug.
-7, 2024:*** The enforcement of any storage limit for Google My Drive and shared drives will begin no sooner than March 1, 2025, with billing deferred accordingly.
-During this period, drives will not switch to "read-only."

-* Starting Sept.
-1, 2025, the storage limit will be enforced for drives with more than 50 GB.
+* ~~Starting Sept.
+1, 2025, the storage limit will be enforced for drives with more than 50 GB~~.
+  {% include info-box.html icon='hard-drive'
+   header='Updated January 21,2025'
+  content='Starting September 1, 2025, a storage limit of 5 terabytes (TB) will be applied to each My Drive and shared drive.'
+%}

-* Additional storage may be purchased starting Aug.
-1, 2024, at a rate of $0.15 per GB per year in Fiscal Year 2025.
+* ~~Additional storage may be purchased starting Aug.
+1, 2024, at a rate of $0.15 per GB per year in Fiscal Year 2025~~.

-* Policies for shared drive creation and lifecycle management will be announced soon.
+  {% include info-box.html icon='dollar-sign'
+   header='Updated January 21,2025'
+   content='Additional storage over 5TB can be purchased through the university at a rate of $0.15 per GB annually.
+An email will be sent to those who own or manage a My Drive or shared drive that exceeds the 5 TB storage limit when the process to purchase more storage becomes available in March 2025. '
+%}

 ## Globus Transfers with Google Drive quotas